Zearish/OceanInterface/README.md

 end)
 ```
 ### Creating Textboxes
-Now last, textboxes, or just inputs.
-Textboxes will have a callback but instead, that callback will be what the textboxes text is.
-(To explain more better, if textbox is changed to 5 by user, and the textbox is suppose to change your health on what the value (or text) of the textbox is, it will change to 5.
-Heres how you can add textboxes.
+Textboxes can change a value of something.
+Heres how you can use them.

 I also forgot to say, for textboxes to run, you have to click a button beside them :)
 ```lua